C. J. de Mooi: Early life

 In his autobiography, De Mooi states that he was given the names Andrew Paul at his birth in Barnsley, Yorkshire.
 He moved to Rotherham in his childhood, and attended a local comprehensive school.
 De Mooi studied English and Performing Arts at Rotherham College of Arts and Technology before embarking upon a modelling career in Germany which lasted for four and a half years.

 On a self-recorded YouTube video, De Mooi said he had a highly abusive childhood, causing him to run away from home shortly after his seventeenth birthday and become homeless beginning in Rotherham and Sheffield.
 While he was homeless, he turned to prostitution.
 Later in the video, De Mooi talked about how he travelled to London, jumped on a ferry to Amsterdam and later moved on to Cologne, where a chance encounter outside a gay bar led to the beginnings of his modelling career.
 De Mooi states that his parents took him to see a psychiatrist as a child.
 This psychiatrist diagnosed De Mooi as a fantasist and accused him of lying and being an attention seeker.

 According to De Mooi, he adopted his new name while modelling and is quoted as saying "I no longer wanted to be associated with my family".
-De Mooi translates from Dutch to mean "the pretty"; it is not an uncommon Dutch family name.
+De Mooi translates from Dutch as "handsome".